-Reusable nappies (providing you look after them) will last for a really long time.
+Reusable nappies (provided you look after them) will last for a really long time.
 However, they are not indestructible and will suffer wear over time.
 Just like your clothes wear a little bit more every time you wash them nappies do too.

-Babies get through a lot of nappy changes, 5 nappies a day works out at over 1800 disposable nappies a year and your baby is likely to use a lot more in their first year, up to 2500.
-That's a lot of nappies you are saving from the bin by choosing to reuse.
+Babies get through a lot of nappy changes, 5 nappies a day work out at over 1800 disposable nappies a year and your baby is likely to use a lot more in their first year, up to 2500.
+That’s a lot of nappies you are saving from the bin by choosing to reuse.

 Depending on how many nappies you have (the patterns are gorgeous and it can be tempting to buy more) each nappy is going to get washed around 2 or 3 times a week.
 Which means by the time you potty train each nappy is going to have been washed at least 200 times.
 If you washed a pair of jeans or a t-shirt that many times you would expect fading and thinning of the fabric and the same is true of nappies.